-Okay, I’m gonna say it, this is my favorite new cookie of the Holiday baking season so far!
-I am a complete sucker for shortbread of any kind and brown sugar shortbread is a particular favorite.
+Okay, I’m gonna say it, this is my favourite new cookie of the Holiday baking season so far!
+I am a complete sucker for shortbread of any kind and brown sugar shortbread is a particular favourite.

 Add to that a layer of soft, rich, creamy, chewy caramel and well, I am in heaven!
 I ate two of these as I was cutting them into squares.
 Recognizing my new calorie nemesis for their awesome addictive power, quickly scurried them into the basement freezer out of easy reach.

 Somehow I see that strategy as an inevitable epic fail, with visions of 3 AM creeps over 2 flights of stairs to rendezvous with these cookies in a quiet corner of the basement.
 If any of my family members happen to find me sitting on the deep freezer in my underwear, eating them frozen straight out of the container, I apologize in advance for the scarring visual.
 I am weak.

 2017 update: I still cannot resist these simple cookie bars; they are an all time favourite.
 I am updating the recipe today though to simplify the recipe and make the crumble just a little more buttery.